whatsapp

 Bandwidth Concerns: GraphQL saves bandwidth by allowing clients to retrieve only the required data in a single query.
 REST APIs will use more bandwidth because they demand more requests.

-The best option between GraphQL and REST APIs will depend on the demands of your business, yet both are relevant in today’s web development technological environment.
+The best option between GraphQL and REST APIs will depend on the demands of your business.
+As both are relevant in today’s web development technological environment.

 Wrapping Up: GraphQL vs REST – Which Is the Ultimate Winner?